MultiMesh Finite Elements with Flexible Mesh Sizes: Conclusions

-We have analyzed a general framework for discretization of partial differential equations posed on a domain defined by an arbitrary number of intersecting meshes.
-The framework was analyzed in the context of the Poisson problem.
-In the accompanying paper~\cite{mmfem-1}, numerical results are presented in support of the theoretical analysis presented in the current paper.
+We have analyzed a general framework for discretization of the Poisson equation posed on a domain defined by an arbitrary number of intersecting meshes with arbitrary mesh sizes.
+The analysis show that for sufficiently large Nitsche and stabilization parameters, the method is optimal and stable.
+As expected, there is a dependency on the maximum number of intersecting meshes in the coercivity, error analysis and in the condition number estimate.
+This was seen numerically in the accompanying paper~\cite{mmfem-1}, and here we are able to quantify this dependence.
+In addition, the numerical results presented in this paper show that the method is indeed stable when the meshes involved have vastly different mesh sizes.